|Forward Capacity Single Allocation Platform (SAP)|

 h) providing and operating interfaces for data exchange with market participants;

 j) providing a communication platform, on which market participants can indicate to other market participants their interest to transfer or purchase Long Term Transmission Rights which have been initially allocated by allocation platforms and on which market participants can contact each other in order to perform the transfer of Long Term Transmission Rights.

 The formal requirement for market participants before being entitled to participate in the auction(s) or perform secondary trading is to register with the Single Allocation Platform and to meet all eligibility requirements under the corresponding allocation rules.

 SAP is required to publish a list of registered participants eligible to transfer Long‐Term Transmission Rights.

-Registered participants must notify the SAP in case of any change to the information submitted, at least seven working days before the change comes into effect and, where that is not possible, without delay after the registered participant becomes aware of the change (Article 9(3) of the HAR).
+Registered participants must notify the SAP in case of any change to the information submitted, at least nine working days before the change comes into effect and, where that is not possible, without delay after the registered participant becomes aware of the change (Article 9(3) of the HAR).